OpenSourceEconomics/econ-project-templates/docs/source/getting_started/index.md

 - In {ref}`preparing_your_system`, we describe what needs to be installed on your computer so that you can use the templates.
-- Should you have done that already for a different project, you can directly go to {ref}`cookiecutter_dialogue`, which describes the options you have when moving from the template to your specific research project.
+- Should you have done that already for a different project, you can directly go to {ref}`template_setup`, which describes how to customize the template to your specific research project.
 - In case a project has been set up by you or a collaborator and you want to use it on a different machine as well, you will find the explanations on how to do so in {ref}`second_machine`.

-Once you are set up in this fashion, you may want to read up on the background of the {ref}`background`.
+Once you are set up in this fashion, you may want to read up on some additional information in the {ref}`background` section.
 In case you know those already, have a look in {ref}`guides_explanations` for guides on starting new projects or porting existing ones.

 (preparing_your_system)=